CUNY-TAP/fun-with-sql/README.md

 If you get stuck, google around, and make sure to checkout the SQLite command reference. http://www.sqlite.org/lang.html

 ## Questions
-Look in the questions.sql file to create the actual SQL statements
+Look in the questions.sql file to create the actual SQL statements.
+Make sure to edit the questions.sql, and submit that as a pull request against the master repo.